christomitov/oracle/README.md

 1. Gathers the base prompt plus any referenced files.
 Files are resolved relative to the current working directory and embedded verbatim under markdown headings so GPT-5 gets clear provenance.
 2. Uses `gpt-tokenizer`’s GPT-5/GPT-5 Pro encoders to count tokens for the synthetic system/user chat.
 If the estimate exceeds the configured budget (default 196,000 tokens for GPT-5 Thinking/Pro in the API), the CLI fails fast before hitting the network.
 3. Sends a single `responses.create` call with your prompt, the optional `web_search_preview` tool, and (for GPT-5.1) `reasoning.effort = high`.
-4. Streams the textual answer to stdout as soon as the API emits deltas (unless `--silent`), then prints run metadata including elapsed wall-clock time, API-reported usage numbers, and the computed USD cost.
+4. Streams the textual answer to stdout as soon as the API emits deltas, then prints run metadata including elapsed wall-clock time, API-reported usage numbers, and the computed USD cost.
 Cost is derived from OpenAI’s stated $1.25 / $10 per 1M token rate for GPT-5 and $15 / $120 per 1M tokens for GPT-5 Pro.

 ## Notes

-- Responses stream by default; add `--silent` when driving this from scripts and you only need the stats block.
+- Responses stream by default so you can watch GPT-5 think.
+Capture stdout if you need to store the transcript.
 - Use `--preview` to inspect the final instructions + input text (including attached files) and verify token counts without spending API credits.
 - Use `--files-report` (or attach files that exceed the input token budget) to see a descending summary of per-file token usage so you know what to trim.
 - Directory paths expand recursively; consider pairing with `--files-report` to understand token impact before sending extremely large trees.